 The process by which a firm constructs a financial representation of some, or all, aspects of the firm or given security.
 The model is usually characterized by performing calculations, and makes recommendations based on that information.
 The model may also summarize particular events for the end user and provide direction regarding possible actions or alternatives.

-As per my experience, financial modeling involves building financial models, sometimes from scratch or sometimes maintaining and updating the existing financial models.
+As per my experience," financial modelling" involves building financial models, sometimes from scratch or sometimes maintaining and updating the existing financial models.

-Financial modeling is a skill and you can learn it through lessons and practice.
+It is a skill, and you can learn it through lessons and practice.

 According to Moneyterms,

 A financial model is anything that is used to calculate, forecast or estimate financial numbers.
 Models can therefore range from simple formulae to complex computer programs that may take hours to run.

 In short, financial models are mathematical models in which variables are linked together to represent a simplified version of the performance of a financial asset or portfolio of business, project, or any other investments.

 For sophisticated models such as Discounted Cash Flow (DCF) model, you need to use a computer.

 Microsoft Excel skills are a must to build or update financial models.